mostefaiamine-25/aspire-functions/README.md

 One of the newest - and the nicest - additions to .NET Aspire is the ability to include Azure Functions to the orchestration and access the Azure function in the dashboard as any other resource.

 # Architecture
-The solutions relies on a minimal architecture where a client application written using Blazor server publishes a queue message (a serialized email) that the azure function will pick to send it (sending is just a log message here).
+The solution relies on a minimal architecture where a client application written using Blazor Server publishes a queue message (a serialized email) that the Azure Function will pick and send (sending is just a log message here).

 ![architecture](/images/architecture.png)

-# Making it work
+# Making it Work
 ## The Client
 ### Configuring the Queue
-The host builder should be configure to provide the ```QueueServiceClient``` to the consuming pages and/or services.
+The host builder should be configured to provide the ```QueueServiceClient``` to the consuming pages and/or services.
 For this, in the Program.cs, we should do the following:
 ```cs
 builder.AddAzureQueueClient("Queues")
 ```
 This means the ```QueueServiceClient``` is added to DI.
-However, we will have a problem, when publishing to the queue, the azure function will not be able to read the message because it expect the messages to be **base64** encoded.
+However, we will have a problem: when publishing to the queue, the azure function will not be able to read the message because it expects the messages to be **base64** encoded.

 To fix this problem, we will change the queue bootstrapping as follows:
 ```cs